 Valve job services

 Folks are advertising on eBay and elsewhere valve job services.
 Beware.
 The heads I saw showed much wider than normal valve seats.
-Also, glass bead blasting and the use of race spec fast-wearing bronze valve guides are specifications that are very far from best practice in this industry.
-Finally, and most troublesome, the mention of machining the stock valves should have potential customers worried.
+Also, glass bead blasting and the use of race-spec fast-wearing bronze valve guides are specifications that are very far from best practice in this industry.
+Finally, and most troublesome, the mention of machining Honda valves should have potential customers worried.
 I find it incredible.
-Stunning.

 Summary